kevintruong/til/Deadlock,-Part-3:-Dining-Philosophers.md

 # Backstory
 <img src="https://upload.wikimedia.org/wikipedia/commons/7/7b/An_illustration_of_the_dining_philosophers_problem.png" height="500px" width="500px">

 So you have your philosophers sitting around a table all wanting to eat some pasta (or whatever that is) and they are really hungry.
-Each of the philosophers are essentially the same, meaning that each philosopher has the same instruction set based on the other philosopher ie you can't tell every even philosopher to do one thing and every odd philosopher to do another thing.
+Each of the philosophers are essentially the same, meaning that each philosopher has the same instruction set based on the other philosopher (ie; you can't tell every even-numbered philosopher to do one thing and every odd-numbered philosopher to do another thing).

 # Failed Solutions
 ## Left-Right Deadlock